 B: Kanin Mohammadi

 Ready to leave your corporate 9 to 5 to live in an apartment in Florence, befriend a local bartender, eat pasta every day, look great while doing it, and find love?
 That’s exactly what Kanin Mohammadi, author of Bella Figura: How to Live, Love, and Eat, the Italian Way will inspire you to do.
 The chapters are filled with recipes, and begin with highlighting seasonal produce, an Italian word of the month, the current scent of the city, and her favorite Italian moment.
-Bella Figura teaches us to appreciate the beauty of living simply, and how to incorporate a little bit of Italy into our everyday life.
+Bella Figura teaches us to appreciate the beauty of living simply, and how to incorporate a little bit of Italy into our everyday lives.

 Call Me By Your Name